Skip to content

 Converting a request to a project

-Once a request reaches Approved, the workspace offers Convert to Project.
+Once a request reaches Approved, the workspace offers Convert to Project in the header.

 The conversion flow lets you: